-- (a) changes in the liability is added to, or deducted from, the cost of the related asset in the current period. - (b) the amount deducted from the cost of the asset does not exceed its carrying amount.
-If a decrease in the liability exceeds the carrying amount of the asset, the excess is recognised immediately in surplus or deficit. - (c) if the adjustment results in an addition to the cost of an asset, the entity consider whether this is an indication that the new carrying amount of the asset may not be fully recoverable.
-If there is such an indication, the entity test the asset for impairment by estimating its recoverable amount or recoverable service amount, and account for any impairment loss, in accordance with the accounting policy on impairment of assets as described in accounting policy 1.16 and 1.17.
+(a) changes in the liability is added to, or deducted from, the cost of the related asset in the current period.

+(b) the amount deducted from the cost of the asset does not exceed its carrying amount.
+If a decrease in the liability exceeds the carrying amount of the asset, the excess is recognised immediately in surplus or deficit.

+(c) if the adjustment results in an addition to the cost of an asset, the entity consider whether this is an indication that the new carrying amount of the asset may not be fully recoverable.
+If there is such an indication, the entity test the asset for impairment by estimating its recoverable amount or recoverable service amount, and account for any impairment loss, in accordance with the accounting policy on impairment of assets.